NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 ![Upload package with account option](media/org-upload-option.png)

-When submitting updates to an existing package, you don't see the account dropdown because package ownership is already known to nuget.org.

 ### Using API keys

-To push a package through the `nuget push` or `dotnet nuget push` CLI commands, you must obtain the API key needed by those commands.
+To push a package through the `nuget push` or `dotnet nuget push` CLI commands, you must obtain an API key needed by those commands.
 For details, see [Publish a package](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-visual-studio#publish-the-package).

 When creating a new API key, select the appropriate organization in the **Package Owner** drop down.
 Any API key you create is applicable only to the chosen organization: